Herbert Manzoni: Life

 Manzoni encouraged zoning of areas and redevelopment.
 He did not believe in the preservation of old buildings and saw their retention for sentimental purposes rather than valuable purposes.
 This was shown in his work which resulted in the loss of many old buildings and historic areas of the city.
-His attitudes became the orthodoxy and directly or indirectly led to the demolition of a number of much loved landmarks, such as the old Birmingham Central Library and the original Bull Ring market hall.
+His attitudes became the orthodoxy and directly or indirectly led to the demolition of a number of much loved landmarks, such as the old Birmingham Central Library and the walls of the original Birmingham Market Hall (its roof having been lost during WWII).

 Manzoni's most famous utterance on the city's architecture neatly encapsulates his attitudes:

 An urban motorway system was also launched by Manzoni.
 This had been advocated by William Haywood in his 1918 book, The Development of Birmingham.
 Manzoni began planning an Inner Ring Road from 1943, and an Act of Parliament was passed in 1946 allowing construction to commence.
 The first section, Smallbrook Queensway, was not started until 1957 and was completed in 1960.
 The entire ring road was opened by Queen Elizabeth II in 1971.
 Demolition of Masshouse Circus on the ring road began in March 2002 and further sections were demolished or demoted following it.
-The construction of the Inner Ring Road had resulted in the demolition of the Market Hall at the Bull Ring, the Central Library, Mason Science College and the Central Technical College.
+The construction of the Inner Ring Road had resulted in the demolition of the remains of the Market Hall at the Bull Ring, the Central Library, Mason Science College and the Central Technical College.
 A Middle Ring Road was constructed following this, cutting through the Jewellery Quarter, and an Outer Ring Road was also designated.
 Following the demolition of parts of the Inner Ring Road, Birmingham City Centre is now considered to be the area within the Middle Ring Road.
 According to urban designer Nick Corbett, planners started realising from the 1980s that the Queensway "was stifling growth as well as having a rather brutal appearance."